openqasm/openqasm/source/language/openpulse.rst

 Channels
 --------

-Channels map to a hardware resource, which can play pulses to manipulate a qubit or capture data from the qubit to perform a measurement.
+Channels map to hardware resources, which can play pulses stimuli or capture data.
+In practice, channels are used to manipulate and observe qubits.
 There is a many-to-many relationship between qubits and channels.
 One qubit may have multiple channels connecting to it.
 Pulses on different channels would have different physical interactions with that qubit and thereby control different operations.
 A channel may also have many qubits.
 For instance,